Facing new charge, Jackson officer no longer on the job

 Travis Clay Depew was arrested this month on a misdemeanor stalking count.
 It comes just six months after he was convicted of simple battery for choking a 16-year-old during a 2021 confrontation.

-Depew was put on probation then and was able to keep his job.
+Depew was put on probation from the Jackson Marshal's Office then and was able to keep his job.

-WBRZ News 2 reached out to several town leaders for details on Depew's separation from the department, but none were available or willing to provide specifics on Monday.
+WBRZ reached out to several town leaders for details on Depew's separation from the department, but none were available or willing to provide specifics on Monday.

 Regarding the stalking charge, Depew posted $25,000 bond and was released from the jail in West Feliciana Parish.